MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-engineering-guide.md

 in the CFU process, other actions are taken to ensure the integrity of the downloaded image.
-Some of these actions could include verify a 'signed' portion of the image and/or check certificate chains of trust or other best practice approaches to ensuring a sercure FW image. these are left up to the FW developer.
+Some of these actions could include verify a 'signed' portion of the image and/or check certificate chains of trust or other best practice approaches to ensuring a secure firmware image. these are left up to the FW developer.

 #### Cleanup After Last Block